Saxsori/ray-cast/README.md

 rayY = (pX - rayX) / -tan(looking angle) + pY;
 ```

-#### If the player was looking to the west the direction is now changes so the signs will be changed again.
+#### If the player was looking to the west the direction is now different so the signs will be changed again.

 ```ruby
 rayX = ((pX / 64) * 64) - (X.line - pX);